osisoft/PI-Adapter/V1/Configuration/Health endpoint configuration.md

 2. Save the file, for example as *HealthEndpoint.config.json*.
 3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/healthendpoints`

-    `5590` is the default port number.
+    **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.

     Example using curl (run this command from the same directory where the file is located):